pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/TreeBasedNavigation.md

 }
 ```

-> Note: The ``Reducer(state:action:)`` macro takes this simple enum description of destination
+> Note: The ``Reducer()`` macro takes this simple enum description of destination features and
-features and expands it into a fully composed feature that operates on enum state with a case
+> expands it into a fully composed feature that operates on enum state with a case for each
-for each feature's state.
-You can expand the macro code in Xcode to see everything that is written
+> feature's state.
+You can expand the macro code in Xcode to see everything that is written for you.
-for you.

 With that done we can now hold onto a _single_ piece of optional state in our feature, using the
 ``PresentationState`` property wrapper, and we hold onto the destination actions using the